JaeWong91/Easy-PC/README.md

     - I would like to view my order history.
     - I would like to review a product.
     - I would like to comment on a blog post.
+    - I would like to "Like" a Blog Article.

 - As an Administrative User: